 If you’re as much of a dim sum lover as I am, you must have tried just about every item on the dim sum cart.
 And you must have tried taro puffs at least once.
 Me?
 I rarely have dim sum without taro puffs.
 If it’s not on the cart and has to be ordered a la carte, I order them a la carte.
 That’s how crazy I am am about taro puffs.
 It’s been a long time ambition to make them at home but I was unable to muster enough courage until today.

 There.
 The proof of my first attempt at cooking taro puffs.
 Granted they’re not perfect — I should have boiled the taro for another 10 minutes before draining and mashing them — but the first hurdle has been overcome.
 Fear.
 The fear that it’s too complicated for my cooking skills.
 I’ve thrown that fear our of the kitchen window.
 Or, perhaps, flushed it down the prep sink.
 Next time, it’ll be even better — bolder and better.
 Still, the first attempt is not bad at all.
 In fact, the taro puffs were pretty good — so good, I wondered what the fear was all about.
 Want to see how I cooked the taro puffs?

-- 2 tbsps. of shortening (lard is traditional but I used Crisco)
+- 2 tablespoons shortening (lard is traditional but I used Crisco)

-- 1 tbsp. of cornstarch dispersed in 2 tbsps. of warm water
+- 1 tablespoon cornstarch dispersed in 2 tablespoons of warm water

 - a drizzle of sesame seed oil

 - 2 cups cooking oil for deep frying

 - Place the peeled taro in a pan, add enough water to cover, bring to the boil, cover and simmer until very tender.
 How tender?
 A fork or knife inserted at the thickest part of the largest piece should go through easily and without resistance.